-The series, produced by Jonathan Alwyn, concentrated on classic horror literature and was responsible for two of the most faithful TV adaptations of Frankenstein and Dracula.
+The series – featuring David Buck as Victorian adventurer Richard Beckett, the linking narrator and sometimes participant – concentrated on classic horror literature and was responsible for two of the most faithful TV adaptations of Frankenstein and Dracula.

 The highly skilled director, Voytek, compressed Mary Shelley’s novel into 80 engrossing minutes with Ian Holm, Neil Stacy and Ron Pember, while the accomplished Patrick Dromgoole directed Bram Stoker’s vampire classic in which Denholm Elliott, playing Count Dracula, visibly disintegrated in the closing scene in a display of special effects unlike anything seen previously on television.

 Among other classics featured in the series were Joseph Sheridan Le Fanu’s Uncle Silas (starring Robert Eddison and Roy Godfrey), The Tell-Tale Heart by Edgar Allan Poe (with Freddie Jones and Kenneth J Warren) and The Canterville Ghost by Oscar Wilde (with the extraordinary pairing of Bruce Forsyth and Eleanor Bron!).